bertonha/factory-boy-rest/README.md

 python setup.py test
 ```

-Don't forget to run the test suite against all python versions affter submit a
+Don't forget to run the test suite against all python versions before submit a
 pull request.
 It's ease just do:

 ```